World Plants Logo

 Leaf Description

-The growing tip of the shoot, the meristematic growth region, is white-green.
+The growing tip of the shoot, (the meristematic growth region), is white-green.
 Shoot tip leaves are concave, glossy and have no pubescence on the upper side.
-The lower side is bronze-green, with anthocyanin influencing the veins, petiole and the apex and margins of the shoot tip leaves.
-(Inspections Canada.
-21st October 2021) Leaves that have matured protrude outward from the branches in an alternate arrangement.
-Taking on a strongly glossy top with a spinach green colour and moderately pubescent underside adding a fuzzy whiteness.
-The colour influence throughout the petiole, veins and upper sides of the blades is still strong and causes some red-purple colouration.
+The lower side is bronze-green, with anthocyanin influencing the veins, petiole, apex, and margins of the shoot tip leaves.
+Leaves that have matured protrude outward from the branches in an alternate arrangement.
+They take on a strongly glossy top with a spinach green colour and moderately pubescent underside, adding a fuzzy whiteness.
+The colour influence throughout the petiole, veins and, upper sides of the blades is still strong and causes some red-purple colouration.
 All leaves have a shallow serration around the margins, cuspidated apex, and have an ovate appearance.
-Leaves are late to fall from the tree, with numerous leaves remaining attached after the first half-dozen frost events with numerous high-wind storms.
+Leaves are late to fall from the tree, with numerous leaves remaining attached after the first half-dozen frost events, with numerous high-wind storms.

 Flower Description

 The flower buds from the previous year measure approximately 3-5 mm.
-Upon spring, these buds burst open in mid spring.
-Ranging from early May to late May depending on the zone and environmental conditions of that growing season.
-These buds turn from a dark pink balloon to a naples yellow when fully opened (US Patent and Trademark Office.
-(20th October 1990).
-Subtitle: Flower colour) Flower has an inferior ovary.
-The underside of the petals is creamy white with some pale pink with a grouping of yellow stamen.
-The flower petals are broad elliptic in shape and overlap each other.
-(Inspections Canada.
-(21st October 2021))
+These buds burst open in mid spring, ranging from early May to late May depending on the zone and environmental conditions of the growing season.
+These buds turn from a dark pink balloon to a Naples yellow when fully opened.
+The flower has an inferior ovary.
+The underside of the petals is creamy white with some pale pink, with a grouping of yellow stamen.
+The flower petals are broad, elliptic in shape, and overlap each other.

 Fruit Description

 A large, symmetric pome with a slightly irregular oblate cross section.
-(US Patent and Trademark Office (20th March 1990) subtitle: Fruit).
-Mean Diameter of fruit: 92.02 mm. std deviation: 5.04 mm.
-(Inspections Canada.
-(21st October 2021)) The eye of the distal end is small to medium, and the orifice is partly closed.
+Mean Diameter of fruit: 92.02 mm.
+Std deviation: 5.04 mm.
+The eye of the distal end is small to medium, and the orifice is partly closed.
 The blossom’s sepals persist as the calyx even when the fruit is mature.
-Honeycrisp fruit have a long stem (3 cm) (US Patent and Trademark Office.
-20th March 1990).
+Honeycrisp fruit have a long stem (3 cm).
 The skin is medium in thickness and yellow to yellow-green during growth.
-Once matured, there is a moderately high amount of red colouring that gives the apple a red and yellow spotted appearance with streaks of yellow coming through the red exterior.
-There are visible lenticels on the fruit, quite prominent, with a yellowish-white appearance and possibly russet (Inspections Canada.
-21st October 2021).
+Once matured, there is a moderately high amount of red colouring that gives the apple a red and yellow spotted appearance, with streaks of yellow coming through the red exterior.
+There are visible lenticels on the fruit that are quite prominent, with a yellowish-white appearance, and possibly russet.
 The fruit flesh colour is blotched scarlet over lemon yellow background colour.
-Seeds are pointed in an acuminate appearance (US Patent and Trademark Office.
-20th March 1990).
-The fruit has a high sugar content at 13.8% sugar in the juice (Inspections Canada.
-21st October 2021)
+Seeds are pointed in an acuminate appearance.
+The fruit has a high sugar content at 13.8% sugar in the juice.

 Colour Description

-Mature bark, older than one season, takes on a bronze appearance (US Patent and Trademark Office.
-20th March 1990)).
+Mature bark, (older than one season), takes on a bronze appearance.
 New growth bark appears reddish-brown with a soft pubescent fuzzy white layer.
-The reddish colour comes through into the buds, petioles, leaves and veins as the colour of these features are influenced by anthocyanin pigments in the tree.
+The reddish colour comes through into the buds, petioles, leaves, and veins, as the colour of these features are influenced by anthocyanin pigments in the tree.
 Leaves have a spinach green and glossy top, with a fuzzy pubescent bottom that adds a whiteness.
-In late summer and into autumn the leaves take on a copper like yellowing appearance mottled in with the green.
-Adding a golden yellow to the appearance of the tree in an unattractive manner.
+In late summer and into autumn the leaves take on a copper like yellowing appearance mottled in with the green, adding a golden yellow to the appearance of the tree in an unattractive manner.
 The flower bud emerges from its pink balloon to display a 5-petal flower with a white top, pink underside, and yellow stamen.
-As the flower grows the fruit emerges as small and green and changes to yellow as it matures.
-The final mature fruit is a yellow-green with a red overcoat with a spotted appearance.
-(Inspections Canada.
-(21st October 2021))
+As the flower grows the fruit emerges as small and green, changing to yellow as it matures.
+The final mature fruit is a yellow-green with a red overcoat and a spotted appearance.

 Texture Description